BOARD OF DIRECTORS

 YICC Vice President, Director for Quebec

-Arisha is a student studying Comparative Social Policy and Social Entrepreneurship at McGill University.
+Arisha is a student studying Health and Social Policy at McGill University.
 She spent time in and out of care in Ontario until supports were terminated on her 18th birthday.
 As a result, she is passionate about ensuring that youth are aware of their rights and that the policies and programs that serve them are reflective of their needs and lived realities.
 Arisha has represented the voices of youth in care at the regional and provincial levels.
 She successfully championed for the creation of two youth seats on her Children’s Aid Society’s Board of Directors and was subsequently appointed to serve on the Board.
 She also served as a Public Appointee on the Premier’s Council on Youth Opportunities where she led the first province-wide listening tour to gather and report on the voices of marginalized and underserved youth.
-Arisha is delighted to serve on YICC’s Board of Directors and hopes to use her time at YICC to strengthen localized research and advocacy, and create impactful reform within the child welfare system.
+Arisha is delighted to serve on YICC’s Board of Directors and hopes to use her time at YICC to strengthen localized research and advocacy to create impactful reform within the child welfare system.
 Arisha has been on the YICC Board of Directors since November 2016.

 YICC Treasurer, Director for Manitoba